turri21/Atari2600_Senhor/README.md

 Tested: Working Video 720p, 1080p & Sound

+SDRAM disabled completely for this core (not using it)

 # [Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) for [MiSTer Platform](https://github.com/MiSTer-devel/Main_MiSTer/wiki)

 # This core is superseded by [Atari 7800 core](https://github.com/MiSTer-devel/Atari7800_MiSTer).
 This repository is read-only and will be kept for historical purpose.